-The calculation of the basic earnings per share is based on the profit attributable to the shareholders of the Company for the year and 574,378,128 (2021: 574,378,128) ordinary shares in issue during the year.
+The calculation of the basic earnings per share is based on the profit attributable to the shareholders of the Company for the year and 574,378,128 (2022: 574,378,128) ordinary shares in issue during the year.

-No diluted earnings per share for the year ended 31st December, 2022 and 2021 was presented as there were no potential ordinary shares in issue during the year.
+No diluted earnings per share for the years ended 31st December, 2023 and 2022 was presented as there were no potential ordinary shares in issue during the year.